uoft-lgcu/lgcu.ca/health.md

 Single claim forms (paper or online submission) can be found on the [Greenshield online portal](https://onlineservices.greenshield.ca/planmember/AccessMgmt/Public/SignOn.aspx).
 It's convenient to sign up for online login to your Greenshield plans.
 You will need a different login for each insurance number.
 There you will be able to view claim history, find blank claim forms, submit some kinds of claims, and sign up for direct deposit.
 Signing up for direct deposit will allow the insurance provider to deposit the amount into your bank account directly.
 If you do not sign up for direct deposit, a cheque will be mailed to you.
 Make sure you submit claims for money you spend on your health!
 Otherwise the insurance company is simply profiting off you.
 Our plan is pretty good, so use it.

-{::comment}
-Add information about accessing the GS online portal, and functionality within it (lots has changed recently), including filing an HCSA reimbursement claim, deadlines for submitting, and registrationg keys.
+[comment]: # (Add information about accessing the GS online portal, and functionality within it -lots has changed recently-, including filing an HCSA reimbursement claim, deadlines for submitting, and registrationg keys.)
-{:/comment}

 ## Canadian Students from Outside Ontario

 * (Information to be added)

-{::comment}
-Add information about using other province's health care coverage in Ontario.
-Anything special you need to know (e.g. flu shot things?).
+[comment]: # (Add information about using other province's health care coverage in Ontario.
+Anything special you need to know -e.g. flu shot things?-.
 How/when to switch to OHIP from another province's coverage.
-Ways OHIP might be different from the provincial health care you're used to.
+Ways OHIP might be different from the provincial health care you're used to.)
-{:/comment}

 ## International Students